- Doctor of Dental Surgery

 - Provide official transcripts from all schools attended in the original language of issue.

 If granted an interview, applicants must present to the school for personal interview with the admissions committee.
 Applicants who are invited for an interview must complete the secondary (institution) application for admission and submit the associated fees.
 The transcripts of international dental graduates who are approved for an interview will be evaluated by the WVU Office of Admission, International unit.
 West Virginia residents will be given priority consideration.

 At the end of each grading period (i.e., each academic semester or summer session) all students will have their individual progress reviewed by the Academic and Professional Standards Committee convened for their class.
 The progress of each student in the curriculum is governed by minimum acceptable performance standards upon which the committee bases its decisions.

 The standards consist of three categories: scholastic performance, clinic performance and utilization, and professional development.
 Scholastic performance requires that each student must earn a specified grade point average to be promoted to the succeeding year.
 Clinic performance and utilization requires that each student must utilize a specified percentage of available clinic time to demonstrate steady progress toward attainment of clinical competency.
 Professional development is an important component of the study of dentistry.
 The criteria for determining this development are based on the student’s personal behavior and patient management skills.

 Candidates for graduation are recommended by the faculty of the School of Dentistry to the Board of Governors for approval and for the conferring of the degree of Doctor of Dental Surgery (D.D.S.), provided they fully meet the following conditions:

-- Shall have been in regular attendance in the School of Dentistry for the academic period prescribed for each student.
+- Shall have been a full-time student in regular attendance in the School of Dentistry for the academic period prescribed for each student.

 - Shall have completed the prescribed curriculum for each of the academic sessions.